Hatfield, South Yorkshire: Geography

 Hatfield is located within the historic boundaries of the West Riding of Yorkshire on the border of Yorkshire and Lincolnshire, on the A18 road between Doncaster and Scunthorpe.
 The A1146 connects Hatfield with Thorne.
 The town is bisected by the M18 motorway.
 Junctions 4 and 5 of the M18, and Junction 1 of the M180 motorway are all within the parish.
 Hatfield is part of the parliamentary constituency of Don Valley.

 Hatfield parish contains the following villages:

 Dunscroft lies on the A18 road, about 6 mi from the centre of Doncaster.
 There is Sheep Dip Lane primary school.
 The church is dedicated to St Edwin, however, it is intended to amalgamate the ecclesiastical parishes of Dunscroft and Hatfield and close St Edwin's Church.

 Dunsville lies on the A18 road, about 5 mi from the centre of Doncaster.

 Hatfield lies on the A18 road, about 7 mi from the centre of Doncaster.
 It is served by the Hatfield and Stainforth railway station in Stainforth and Thorne.
 Hatfield has numerous public houses, including The Bay Horse, The Hatfield Chase, Hatfields, The Blue Bell, The Ingram Arms and The Green Tree.
 The original building known as the Abbey or Dunscroft Grange was demolished in 1966–7.
 For the final twenty years, this building was owned by Mr Harry Lewis.
 The old Abbey was possibly a dormitory to Roche Abbey at Maltby.
-Unfortunately, it had to be demolished because the 12th-century masonry and stonework were unstable.
+It had to be demolished because the 12th-century masonry and stonework were unstable.
 The main school for the area is Ash Hill Academy.
 There is the Travis St. Lawrence Church of England Primary School, and Hatfield Crookesbroom primary school.

 Hatfield Woodhouse (House in the Hatfield Wood), is a small, semi-rural village which lies on the A614 road, about 7 mi from the centre of Doncaster.

 Hatfield Woodhouse also gave rise to RAF Hatfield Woodhouse two miles south of the village.
 The airfield was later named RAF Lindholme.

 Recently an application has been proposed to allow the demolition of the pub and several flats to be built in its place.
 This application has recently been denied due to rallies by locals to have the plans rejected.
 There is the Hatfield Woodhouse primary school, which was rated as being Good by Ofsted in 2019.